 - Compensatory Leave will also run concurrently with Parental Leave unless you request the HR Leave Center not to use it.

-- The HR Leave Center will code applicable accruals for the duration of your leave in accordance with the Suggested Utilization of Leave Table.
+- The HR Leave Center will code applicable accruals for the duration of your leave.

 - If you are on one or more months of paid leave, any leave normally accrued during the paid leave time will not be available for use until you return to duty.
 If you are on one or more months of unpaid leave, you will not earn or accrue leave for those unpaid months.